 | Reverse sorted | ~50,000,000 |

 Nearly sorted data.
-If the input is almost sorted with only a few elements out of place, Insertion Sort's adaptive nature makes it extremely efficient.
+If the input is almost sorted with only a few elements out of place, Insertion Sort's adaptive nature makes it highly efficient.
 Each out-of-place element only needs a small number of shifts.

 The following table summarizes the trade-offs: